alexZajac/BikeStations/README.md

 Since the data are spread in different data sources with different syntaxes, we fetch multiples urls for each city.

-When the data is collected, still remains the normalization proccess.
+When the data is collected, it still remains the normalization proccess.
 Some data are in JSON, others in XML.
-Also the properties names, global structures, or detailed data, are not the same for every sources.
+Also the properties names, global structures, or detailed data are not the same for every sources.

 ### 2. Data normalisation (JSON Mapping)
-In order to normalize all the data, in a first time we convert the XML data into JSON data.
+In order to normalize all the data, in a first time, we convert the XML data into JSON data.

 At this point we only have JSON data, but not with the same structure.

 **We choose not to use a mapping using JSON-LD**

-In order to process the mapping, we created a ```mapping.json``` file.
+In order to process the mapping, we created our own mapping called ```bikes_api.json```.
 For each different JSON structure we have from the different data sources, we map it to our normalized reference structure.

 Exemple for data for Lyon :
+- We define the *datatype* as *json* to know how to process data.
+- *pathToArray* define the path to the array of station.
+- *pathToData* define the path inside the station object to extract our data.
+- Inside *params* we define all the data to extract and normalize.
+The value of those params refers to the path and the key to the right value.
+We can set a semicolomn to acces an array or object.
+For example we can write `coordinates;lng` to access the lng property of coordinates.

 ```json
   {
     "city": "Lyon",